-Some horses can have anything and everything put on their skin and in their bellies without any reactions.
+Some horses can have anything and everything put on their skin and bellies without reactions.
 Other horses, not so much.
 Any topical product can create a response in the skin and should not be used anymore.
 The patch test for horses is one way to test your horse’s sensitivity to new products.

 Anyone who has ever *gasp* box-dyed their hair may recall something about patch testing in the instructions.

 - Don’t rely on a product’s “strength” or potency to determine the possibility of a reaction.
 The harshest fly sprays may elicit a reaction just as easily as the most “natural” and mild grooming sprays.

 - New shampoos, sprays, fly sprays, or over-the-counter treatments and potions may create a response in your horse’s skin.
 Even prescription medications can trigger a reaction.

 - If you know your horse is particularly sensitive, you may start to see a pattern.
 Narrowing down any irritating individual ingredients can help your future shopping endeavors.